 What is Guardianship NOT?

-- Guardianship is $\underline{\text{NOT}}$ the only option to consider
+- Guardianship is NOT the only option to consider

 - Guardianship is NOT just a piece of paper

+- Guardianship is NOT all powerful

 - Guardianship is NOT a guarantee of safety

 - Guardianship is NOT without downsides

 Why Explore Other Options First?